 A good cross-country road trip on your bike is quite an experience.
 But how do you make this happen?
 Simple.
 You have to get everything you need before the big ride.
-So, take a look at this list of must-haves.
-Get one or two from the list and hit the road like never before.

 A Reliable Toolkit

 There’s no telling when you might have an emergency.
 All riders must carry a toolkit with them for a quick fix especially when the next mechanic is miles away.
-One solid favorite among riders is the CruzTools Outback’r series.
+One solid favourite among riders is the CruzTools Outback’r series.
 Go check out their multi-tool kits!
 For almost $20, you get hex keys, screwdrivers, and socket drivers that can help you get your bike in working order in case of a breakdown in the middle of the road.

 Compact Tire Inflator

 It’s a bummer to get a flat on the road.
 It’s even worse when you can’t remedy the problem yourself.
 To avoid problems in the middle of your travel, get yourself a compact tire inflator.
 One of the most popular brands is the Slime 40001 motorcycle tire inflator that’s sold for $37.
 This is a great and fast solution as it can fill a standard tire in 10 minutes.

 Bar ends, and frame and fork sliders are great accessories for protection.
 They’re small and inexpensive.
 A pair of one of these only costs around $11 – $16 and when in place, a crash will have less impact on the body and the rear of the motorcycle.
 Though no one wants a crash, it’s always necessary to be ready for it.

 If you spent a lot of time and money on your bike, then you definitely shouldn’t skimp on security.
 There are alarms like the Beret 2 Way Motorcycle Alarm Pager with Remote Engine Start, that alerts you once your engine is started.
 Not only that, you can also turn the engine off remotely which will prevent the thief from running far away with your bike.

 A Helmet Sound System